 graduate school research:

-Currently, I’m working on a paper that historicizes the labor debates surrounding electronic death registration for a workshop on historical data and disease organized by the Epidemy Lab at the University of Edinburgh.
-I presented part of this research at ICOHTEC-SHOT in July 2024.
+I’m working on a paper that historicizes the labor debates surrounding electronic death registration.
+This project grew out of a workshop hosted by the Epidemy Lab on data and disease in historical prospective.
+I presented part of my research at ICOHTEC-SHOT in July 2024.

 At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
 I also presented this research in October 2023 at the Leibniz AILab’s Trustworthy AI Lab.